abhi-zero/rest-countries-api/README.md

-# 🌍 Rest Countries Explorer
+# 🌍 Rest Countries API OR Globe View

 A **React + Redux Toolkit** project built with **Vite** and **Tailwind CSS**, consuming a REST API (GitHub raw JSON) to display detailed country information.
 It is designed with **production-grade practices** such as modular foldering, Redux slices, reusable components, and theming.